Priyanka651/Weather-App-Backend/README.md

 # 📌  Project Overview
 - Enter any location (city, ZIP code, coordinates, landmarks — via autocomplete)
-- Retrieve real real-time weather and 5-day forecast
+- Retrieve a filtered 5-day forecast based on the selected date range
 - Get weather from the user’s GPS location
 - Select a date range (1–5 days) and store results
 - View all historical weather records